Renewable energy: Market and industry trends

 Most new renewables are solar, followed by wind then hydro then bioenergy.
 Investment in renewables, especially solar, tends to be more effective in creating jobs than coal, gas or oil.
 Worldwide, renewables employ about 12 million people as of 2020, with solar PV being the technology employing the most at almost 4 million.
+However, as of February 2024, the world's supply of workforce for solar energy is lagging greatly behind demand as universities worldwide still produce more workforce for fossil fuels than for renewable energy industries.